microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyConnectorGroupMember.md

 ```

 ### -Filter
-Specifies an oData v3.0 filter statement.
+Specifies an OData V4.0 filter statement.
 This parameter controls which objects are returned.

 ```yaml
 Type: String